Kitchen Fundamentals

 • Use plenty of water: More water means more stable temperature

-• Bring to a rolling boil: Bubbles should be vigorous
+• Bring to a rolling boil: Then reduce heat to maintain a gentle boil

 Why It Matters